labrosb/Phone-Catalogue-React-Node-Docker/README.md

 1. Keep docker running (repeat the steps of the #usage section if its not)

-2. Install puppeteer: "npm -i -g install" or "npm i puppeteer"
+2. Install puppeteer: "npm i puppeteer"

 3. Navigate to the ./Front-End folder and install the project packages locally executing: "npm install"